 Spray Park at Riverside Park

-The park is free to the public and will be open from 10 a.m. to 8 p.m. daily.
+The spray park is free to the public and will be open daily from 12 pm to 7 pm during the summer.
 Hours will change with the season and other factors.

-Each Splash Pad has a control button that is pushed by the participants to make the sequencer run the features for 3 minute intervals.
+Each Splash Pad has a control button that is pushed by the participants to make the sequencer run the features for three-minute intervals.

 Water conserving versions were selected on many of the features.